-Chances are your Mom, no matter who she is/was (because some of us have a Mom who had no biological relation to us), is/was brave, resilient, patient, forgiving, resourceful and adaptable.
+Chances are your Mom, no matter who she is/was (because some of us have a Mom or Mother-like figure with no biological relation to us), is/was brave, resilient, patient, forgiving, resourceful and adaptable.
 Maybe not all the time.
 But certainly more than your awareness allowed you to witness.
 It's entirely possible that all the qualities that make you an adventurer, an explorer, a seeker of truth and knowledge, beauty and love, stemmed in large part from her.

 So for all the Moms out there, whether you are mothering children, adults, or other people in your life; whether you are nurturing a relationship, a garden or the planet- kudos to you.
 You are doing great things.
 YOU are a hero.
 Keep it up.
 The world needs you now more than ever.